Bioplastic: Environmental impact

 Although bioplastics are extremely advantageous because they reduce non-renewable consumption and GHG emissions, they also negatively affect the environment through land and water consumption, using pesticide and fertilizer, eutrophication and acidification; hence one's preference for either bioplastics or conventional plastics depends on what one considers the most important environmental impact.

-Another issue with bioplastics, is that some bioplastics are made from the edible parts of crops.
-This makes the bioplastics compete with food production because the crops that produce bioplastics can also be used to feed people.
+Another issue with some bioplastics is that they are made from the edible parts of crops.
+This makes them compete with food production because the crops that produce bioplastics can also be used to feed people.
 These bioplastics are called "1st generation feedstock bioplastics".

 2nd generation feedstock bioplastics use non-food crops (cellulosic feedstock) or waste materials from 1st generation feedstock (e.g. waste vegetable oil).
 Third generation feedstock bioplastics use algae as the feedstock.